afpineda/NuS-NimBLE-Serial/examples/README.md

   Runs a service that parses incoming AT commands from a BLE peer and executes them.
   The serial monitor is also feed with log messages.
 The device is advertised as "AT commands demo".
-  Demonstrates how to write an AT command processor based on NuS.
+  Demonstrates how to serve custom AT commands on NuS.
 The service works as a simple calculator.

   Supported commands (always follow AT command syntax):